iankeliher/keliher_extension_final/readme.md

 #EXPLORE MULTIPLE COOPER UNION TIMELINES

-####There are two different timelines:
+###There are two different timelines:
-##Cats:
+*Cats
-where people are replaced by cats
+*Evil

-######and
+The timeline "Cats" consists of a world in which all people have been replaced by (possibly sleepy) felines.

-##Evil:
+The timeline "Evil" is an exploration of the Darkest Timeline, a place where possible dark events have been taken forward.

-This is the Darkest Timeline where everything has gone as terribly as it could.
-(Not to be confused with a "bizarro world"-type universe where everything is the opposite--the Darkest Timeline is more like through a mirror, darkly).
-Oh and there's beards.
+######note: the Darkest Timeline is different from typical "bizarro-world" type scenarios of an inversion of reality.
+The Darkest Timeline makes it darker.
+There's a difference.
+Trust me.